 Sampling & Prototyping: Testing games for physical usability and printing copies for reviewers.

 Promotional Marketing: In order to launch a successful Kickstarter campaign, each game must be promoted far in advance of the beginning of the campaign.
 This involves lead generation with the intention of converting leads as part of the Kickstarter campaign.
 (For me, the primary forms of lead generation include giveaway prizes and various Pangea Games online communities such as the Discord server, Facebook group, and other social media outlets.)

 Outreach: This is separate from lead generation and encompasses reviews, blogs, podcasts, live streams, press releases, and retailer outreach.

 Audience Validation: Checking the game one last time to see if people like how it turned out.

 Campaigning: Responsibilities include publicizing the launch, drumming up attention for the launch, sending out launch day communications, managing the community, writing updates, and editing the campaign page as necessary.

 Manufacturing: This involves the physical creation of large print runs of board games, usually 500 units or more.
 Related process include the submission of request-for-quotes, creating and validating specifications, selecting a printer, and following up with the printer.

 Warehousing & Fulfillment: This involves the physical storage and fulfillment of the inventory after it is manufactured.
-Inventory is sent from the manufacturer to one or more warehouses where it is fulfilled and the excess is stored.

 Online Sales: This involves the sale of any games in excess of what was sold after the campaign.